Key West Cemetery

 Key West Cemetary Map courtesy of the Historic Florida Keys Foundation

-The Historic Florida Keys Foundation provides preservation services for the cemetery and the staff also offer walking tours for visitors twice a week on Tuesdays and Thursdays at 9:30 AM; reservations are required.
+The Historic Florida Keys Foundation provides preservation services for the Key West Cemetery.
+And, the staff offers walking tours for visitors twice a week.
+Reservations are required.
 These tours raise funds for the preservation of the cemetery.
 However, you can also tour it on your own.
 The cemetery is open daily from 7 am to 7 pm in the summer and from 7 am to 6 pm in the winter.
-The Key West Cemetery is also one of the stops on the Old Town Trolley tour.
+The cemetery’s main entrance and Sexton’s office are found at the corner of Angela and Margaret Streets.

 For more information about things to do and see in Key West visit www.gotothekeys.com.